Climate change and migrations

 About 700 or 800 years ago—more detailed times and accounts of them are in a book called The Great Warming, by Brian Fagan—California shriveled in drought, and much of it died.
 Half the live oak trees and half the people who depended on them as a major food source died.
 One can imagine fire accompanied the years, decades, of drought.

 I can’t help thinking about this as I read reports and see pictures and video coverage of the fires in southern and northern California.
 Beyond today and California, I think about how vulnerable we make ourselves by where we live, and how far we reach for water and food.
 When my son, who lives in Phoenix, calls to report a temperature of 117 degrees, I think that he and his city could not live without air conditioning and electricity.
-And I think of how far some people have to reach for electricity—to the shale fields of North Dakota and Read The Article
+And I think of how far some people have to reach for electricity—to the shale fields of North Dakota and Canada, to the wind turbines in the Columbia River Gorge, to the stored water behind the Columbia River dams.

 Cold winter and climate change